tentacle-fi/smart-contracts/TokenTimelock/README.md

 Once the contract has been deployed, any user can interact with its functions.
 The only variable that can be set by a user is the deposit amount.
 All deposits are matched against the deposing address and are only available for withdrawal after the current blocktime passes the release time.

+The functions available are 'deposit' and 'withdraw' which are self explanatory.
+There is no admin access to the contract and only the user who deposited can access their funds.

 Tokens sent to the DAO or burn addresses are done so automatically upon deposit by the contract.